Kansas Angler

 BLACK KETTLE STATE FISHING LAKE FISHING REPORT -

-Small minnows and jigs.
+Crappie Poor 6" to 10" Fish with small minnows and jigs around brush.
 There are a few nice crappie in the lake although most are fairly small.
-A 17" fish was reported recently.

 BUTLER STATE FISHING LAKE FISHING REPORT - Need a Map? -